wireapp/wire-server/README.md

 Now, whenever you cd to wire-docs, you will have the relevant binaries (make, sphinx, rst2pdf, ...) in your PATH.

-#### B - Using python poetry

-If you don't like to use nix and direnv:

-You need `python3` and to install [poetry](https://github.com/python-poetry/poetry#installation) then run `poetry install`.
-If that fails you may not have a required system dependency, have a look at the [Dockerfile](./Dockerfile) for hints of packages you may need.

-### Local development environment for file watching

-Enter a *development mode* by running `make dev-run` to start a local server and file watcher.

-Look at results by opening build/html/index.html which will auto-update whenever files under ./src change.

 ### Generating html output

 ```